Having a webpage is no longer enough – Time to Pay attention to Website Maintenance

 - Take care of spam

 Although many times we have read that if spam comes to your blog is that something you are doing wrong, the reality is that any blog can get those unwanted comments.
-You can protect your blog in many ways, although we recommend you either through captchas or with anti-spam filters.
+You can protect your blog in many ways, although we recommend you either through captchas or with anti-spam filters will help in website maintenance.

 - Check your means of publication

 If you have a blog and you only have as a means of publishing your web page, something you are doing wrong.
 We live in a world of social networks, email, RSS.
 Check that your content syndication (RSS) works correctly periodically and that the feeds of your social networks publish it correctly.
 It is not the same to go out into the world only from a web page than to do it from 4 social networks and email.
-Check that they always work correctly.
+Check that they always work correctly for better website maintenance.

 We cannot tell you how often you should perform these actions, but it will depend on the use you make of your blog, how much you publish and modify the site.